Skip to content

 • Should support dynamic volume expansion

-• Though a K8S feature, migrating pods/stateful sets should be automatic and consistent in case of server or worker node failures.
+• Although a Kubernetes feature, migrating pods and stateful sets should be automatic and consistent in the event of server or worker node failures.

 The decision is to use Ceph RBD and not Ceph FS.
 I am new to using Ceph and am starting with this decision.
 All worker node VMs will be backed by block storage in Ceph RBD.
 The Ceph CSI Driver (RBD) will enable block objects for PV requirements.